Disclosure

 But, what I’ve come to realize – and what I have to tell myself at times – is that it is quite the opposite.
 If you struggle with this too, or maybe you are considering never leaving because the guilt would be too much, here are three reasons why you are not selfish for moving away.

-2023 Update: This article was originally written in 2016, four years after moving away from family in Florida to build a new life in Colorado.
-Since then, we were nomads for four years and now live in Hawaii.
-However, I’ve decided not to change it to the present tense because it really showcases an important point in my life and some great insights on what it is like to be the one who leaves.
+However, I've decided not to change this article to the present tense because it really showcases an important point in my life and some great insights on what it is like to be the one who leaves.

-Over the years, I’ve received so many comments, emails, and messages about what I’ve shared in this blog post.
-It is a complicated topic that is challenging to discuss with someone who doesn’t understand or relate to the situation.
+Over the years, I've received so many comments, emails, and messages about what I've shared in this blog post.
+It is a complicated topic that is challenging to discuss with someone who doesn't understand or relate to the situation.
 So I get why so many people have been relieved to read this!
-While I’m not one to give direct advice since everyone’s situation is very different, I decided to share all of my insights on this topic to help others feel understood and offer some other perspectives that may offer some comfort.

 You can order Moving Away: The Emotional Side of Leaving on Amazon as an ebook or paperback.